An Approximation Algorithm for $K$-best Enumeration of Minimal Connected Edge Dominating Sets with Cardinality Constraints: K -best enumeration of minimal connected edge dominating sets

 From the above discussion, we can decompose $\pi$ to subpaths $\pi_1, \pi_2, \dots$ so that for any $i$, the first and last minimal connected edge dominating sets of $\pi_i$ are subsets of $X \cup Y$ and any intermediate minimal connected edge dominating set of $\pi_i$ has size at most $\size{X \cup Y} + \size{Y}$.
 Thus, the maximum cardinality of a minimal connected edge dominating set on $\pi$ is at most $\size{X \cup Y} + \size{Y} \le \size{X} + 2\size{Y}$. \end{proof}

 Finally, we show that our algorithm can solve the $k$-best minimal connected edge dominating set enumeration problem.
-To this end, we use a priority queue instead of a queue.
-Thus, the following theorem holds.
+Let $\mathcal S$ be a set of solutions that are already outputted, $X$ be the solution in $\mathcal S$, and $Y$ be a minimum solution not included in $\mathcal S$.
+From \Cref{lem:edom:path}, $\mathcal G$ has a directed path connecting $X$ and $Y$ with a path $\pi$ such that solutions corresponding to nodes of $\pi$ have cardinality at most $\size{X} + 2\size{Y}$.
+Thus, by traversing $\mathcal G$ using a priority queue, we show that we only output solutions with cardinality at most $\size{X} + 2\size{Y}$ until $Y$ is outputted.
+From this observation, the following theorem can be shown.

 \begin{theorem} Suppose that there is an $f(n, m)$-time $c$-approximation algorithm for a minimum connected edge dominating set.
-Then, we can approximately enumerate $k$-best minimal connected edge dominating sets in $\order{nm^2\Delta}$ delay with approximation ratio $c+2$ after an $f(n,m)$-time preprocessing. \end{theorem} \begin{proof} We prove by induction of $k$.
+Then, we can approximately enumerate $k$-best minimal connected edge dominating sets in $\order{nm^2\Delta}$ delay with approximation ratio $c+2$ after an $f(n,m)$-time preprocessing. \end{theorem} \begin{proof} We prove the theorem using induction on $k$.
 When $k$ is equal to one, the statement holds since we have an $f(n, m)$-time $c$-approximation algorithm for the minimum connected edge dominating set problem.
 Thus, we consider the induction step.